What’s wrong with Indian healthcare system?

 Challenges being faced by healthcare startups

 Especially in healthcare, startup companies have to build confidence in their product.
 Therefore, their product does not only have to be right; it needs to be perfect.
 Information on any slight hick-up can quickly go viral and damage the confidence of doctors and patients in the product, and neither can afford to take risks.
-Therefore, startups need be well funded, and many have startup funds of multiple millions USD.
+Therefore, startups need to be well funded, and many have startup funds of multiple millions USD.
 They also need to have reliable human resources to develop innovative ideas and straighten out all the engineering problems.

 Furthermore, building such confidence takes time.